 The main purpose of the legislative guide contained in the present publication is to assist States seeking to ratify or implement the United Nations Convention against Transnational Organized Crime (English only).

 A database containing the ratification status of the Organised Crime Convention, the Protocols,19 international legal instruments against terrorism and other relevant legal instruments.

 A database containing strategic instruments on the regional and domestic implementation of the Organised Crime Convention, the Protocols thereto and the international legal framework against terrorism.

 Disclaimer: The designations employed and the presentation of material in this web site do not imply the expression of any opinion whatsoever on the part of the Secretariat of the United Nations concerning the legal status of any country, territory, city, area or of its authorities, or concerning the delimitation of its frontiers or boundaries.

 *The State of Palestine and the Holy See are non-Member Observer States of the United Nations.
-Cook Islands is not a UN Member State, but included as Party to the United Nations Conventions against Transnational Organized Crime.
+The Cook Islands and Niue are not UN Member States, but are included as Parties to the United Nations Conventions against Transnational Organized Crime.